-The richness of the substitution patterns allowed by the IPDL model can be assessed by analyzing the matrix of own- and cross-price elasticities of demand as well as the matrix of diversion ratios.
+The richness of the substitution patterns allowed by the IPDL model can be assessed by analyzing the matrix of own- and cross-price elasticities of market share as well as the matrix of diversion ratios.
 We derive these in Appendix B.3.

-We first focus on the price elasticities of market shares.
+We first focus on the price elasticities of market share.
 The cross-price elasticity from product j to product k is the percentage change in the market share of product k following a one-percent increase in the price of product j.

 To better understand substitution in the IPDL model, consider the cereals market segmented by brand (General Mills, Kellogg's, Quaker) and market segment (allfamily, adults, kids).
-Recall that two products are of the same type if they belong to the same group based on each characteristic, which here means they are of the same brand and market segment.
+Recall that two products are of the same type if they belong to the same group according to each grouping characteristic, which here means they are of the same brand and market segment.
 Consider a price decrease of a cereal for kids sold by Kellogg's.
 We show that this price decrease will reduce the market share of all other cereals of a given type by the same percentage.
 In other words, the price decrease will draw proportionately from all the cereals of a given type.
-It will, for example, reduce the market share of each cereal for adults sold by General Mills by the same percentage or of each cereal for all-family sold by Kellogg's by (in general another) constant percentage.
-This substitution pattern is a manifestation of the Independence from Irrelevant Alternatives (IIA) property among products of the same type.
+It will, for example, reduce the market share of each cereal for adults sold by General Mills by the same percentage or of each cereal for all-family sold by Kellogg's by, in general, another percentage.
+This substitution pattern is a manifestation of the independence from irrelevant alternatives (IIA) property among products of the same type.
 Furthermore, this price decrease will draw proportionately more or less from cereals of different types depending on the value of the grouping parameters and the number of groups these cereals share.
 This means that the IIA property does not hold in general for products of different types.
 There will be as many different cross-price elasticities per product as there are different product types.

-Turn now to diversion ratios, which offer a better description of substitution patterns than cross-price elasticities (Conlon and Mortimer, 2021).
-The diversion ratio from product j to product k is the fraction of consumers leaving product j following a price increase of product j, who switch to product k.
+Turn now to diversion ratios, which offer a better description of substitution patterns than cross-price elasticities of market share (Conlon and Mortimer, 2021).6

+The diversion ratio from product j to product k is the fraction of consumers who leave product j to switch to product k following a price increase of product j.

 We use simulations to investigate the patterns of diversion ratios in the IPDL model.
-We randomly generate 1,000 markets with J = 45 products exhibiting product segmentation according to two grouping characteristics with corresponding grouping parameters $\mu_1$ and $\mu_2$ , each forming two groups so that there are four product types.
+We randomly generate 1,000 markets with J=45 products exhibiting segmentation according to two grouping characteristics with corresponding grouping parameters μ_1 and μ_2 , each forming two groups so that there are four product types.
 Figure 1 summarizes the results.
-For clarity, we group products according to whether they belong to the same groups according to both grouping characteristic, belong to the same group only according to the first grouping characteristic, or do not belong to the same group according to either grouping characteristics.
+For clarity, we group products according to whether they belong to the same group according to both grouping characteristics, belong to the same group only according to the first grouping characteristic, belong to the same group only according to the second grouping characteristic, or do not